 The runners-up of the competition can also expect to earn a sensational £25 million cash for making the World Cup final.

-Who are the favourites to win the World Cup?
+Who are the teams in the World Cup final?

-Brazil will enter Qatar as the bookmakers favourites to go all the way and win the FIFA World Cup.
+Brazil entered Qatar as the bookmakers favourites to go all the way and win the FIFA World Cup.
 But they were knocked out in the quarter finals by Croatia.
 France and Argentina are the two remaining teams.

 Les Bleus are looking to claim their second World Cup title in a row, meanwhile Lionel Messi is hoping to lead Argentina to a first win since 1986.